Table of Contents

 The latest technology for bottom brackets is press-fit, whereby the bearings are pressed rather than threaded into the bottom bracket shell of a frame.
 You probably won’t find this available on many touring specific bikes, but it is becoming very popular on cyclocross, road and mountain bikes.

 Cassettes are getting wider and wider, due to the push by the cycling industry to move away from triple-chainring drivetrains.
 Wide cassettes are finally allowing people to tour successfully on double chainring setups.

 Road and MTB Cassettes

-Standard road cassettes generally max out at 27t, however there are now road cassettes that get to 32t (you must use a long cage road derailleur with these).
+Standard road cassettes generally max out at 27t, however, there are now road cassettes that get to 32t (you must use a long cage road derailleur with these).
 MTB cassettes are available from 11-32 to 11-36t (long cage MTB derailleur required for double and triple setups).

 Shimano and SRAM have recently brought out cassettes with 40t and 42t cogs.
 These wide range cassettes are designed primarily for mountain bikes to run a single front chainring.
-While the SRAM cassette requires you to have a specific hub with a XD driver, the Shimano cassette will fit onto existing 11-speed hubs.
+While the SRAM cassette requires you to have a specific hub with an XD driver, the Shimano cassette will fit onto existing 11-speed hubs.

 A wider freehub body is required on your hubs in order to fit an 11-speed cassette.
 Please check whether your hub is compatible before setting your bike up.

 In order to turn regular 10 speed 11-36 cassettes into 11-40t, a number of companies have cropped up to make space by removing one of the smaller cogs (16t or 17t) with a bigger one (40t or 42t).
 This setup is proven and works well on single drivetrains.
 Check out Hope or OneUp for more.